The imprint of dark matter on the Galactic acceleration field: Simulations of MW-mass galaxies

 We fit the 2D density of the simulation with the density functional form of the MN profile using the scale mass ($M_\mathrm{MN}$), scale radius ($a$), and scale height ($b$) for the Galactic disk.
 The fitting is performed using a least squares optimization method, specifically the Nelder-Mead method \citep{neldermead1998convergence}, to find the best fit parameters and estimate the uncertainties on these parameters using MCMC bootstrap using 1000 samples. \citet{arora2022stability} showed that such analytic potential models can reconstruct the rotation curve of the FIRE simulated galaxies to about $\pm2\%$ accuracy in the disk region.

 The oblateness parameter for the MN disk is computed by expanding eq.~\ref{eq:MN_pot} to first order in $R$ and second order in $Z$ around ($R_{\odot}, 0$):

 Table~\ref{tab:gal_potential} shows the best fit parameters and oblateness ($\gamma$) obtained for the simulations using the LO and MN potentials along with the best fit parameters for the MW from \cite{donlon2024galactic}.
+The scale radius ($a$), and scale height ($b$) from the MN profile fits for all three halos are within 1$\sigma$ of each other when comparing the CDM and SIDM models.
 It is noteworthy that the $\gamma$ values derived from the LO potential ($\gamma_\mathrm{LO}$) and the MN disk ($\gamma_\mathrm{MN}$) are similar in all simulations, except for the m12m SIDM case.
 This suggests that the shape of the local potential at the Solar Circle is primary influenced by the stellar disk.

 The values obtained in the simulations are within $0.5\sigma$ of the MW best fit parameters from \citep{donlon2024galactic}.
 Our simulated SIDM halos match the observed MW values better than the CDM counterparts, particularly with regard to the shape and oblateness of DM halos.
 Specifically, the SIDM halos at the Solar Circle demonstrate lower minor to major axis ratios (by 0.02-0.03); in other words, they are more oblate than the CDM halos.
 This happens because SIDM magnifies the variations in SFR that enhances the concentration of both baryons and DM (see Table.~\ref{tab:gal_prop}).